vilota-dev/calibration_tool/README.md

 - [ ] Make into dockspace
 - [ ] Write wireframe for the visualizer, maybe a scrub bar for the rosbag images
 - [ ] Finish up the rosbag inspector to see the topics
+- [ ] Change basalt-headers to be using 8 bit instead of 16 bit, so no need for conversion.

 **Not important**
 - [ ] Change glfw to submodule dependency instead.